 The website of the Institut Européen d’Archéologie Sous-Marine.

-2002 “The Order of Taste: Kant, Disciplinary Thought, and the Ordering of Subjectivity” [An examination of the parallels between the judgement of taste and disciplinary mechanisms] at the Graduate Conference on Aesthetics, University of Warwick.
+2002 “The Order of Taste: Kant, Disciplinary Thought, and the Ordering of Subjectivity” [An examination of the parallels between Kant’s judgement of taste and disciplinary mechanisms as identified by Foucault] at the Graduate Conference on Aesthetics, University of Warwick.